mmccoy-01/CCR4/README.md

 We found CCR4-CART treatment was effective in 3 of 6 PDX models.
 In contrast, CART38 was effective in 2 of 5 PDX models.
 Compared to mice treated with untransduced T-cells, there was a statistically significant decrease in disease burden in these 3 PDX models.
 Efficacy of CCR4-CART was comparable to CART38 in these samples.
 No gross toxicities were found on necropsy and detailed histopathology is on-going.
 Our study underscores the potential of CCR4-targeted CART therapy as a promising therapeutic approach for T-ALL.
 On-going work includes comparing response to CCR4-CART with CCR4 expression on T-ALL blasts, testing efficacy and toxicity in additional patient samples, and mechanistic studies investigating the biologic role of CCR4 in T-ALL.
 A clinical trial for children and young adults with relapsed and refractory T-ALL and T-cell lymphoblastic lymphoma is in development.

 ### Key words:
-Chimeric antigen receptor T-cell (CART) therapy, acute lymphoblastic leukemia (ALL), leukemia, C-C chemokine receptor type 4 (CCR4), Patient-derived xenograft (PDX), bioluminescent imaging
+T-cell acute lymphoblastic leukemia (T-ALL), chimeric antigen receptor T-cell (CART) therapy, C-C chemokine receptor type 4 (CCR4), patient-derived xenograft (PDX), bioluminescent imaging (BLI)

 ---

 ## References for poster